saysimple/saysimple-plugin-devkit/README.md

 </div>
 ```

-If you need assets progrematicly you can use something like this:
+If you need assets programmatically you can use something like this:
 ```javascript
 import image1 from "../assets/image1.jpg"
 import image2 from "../assets/image2.jpg"